CLIQUEg64/CLIQUE/README.md

 ## DESCRIPTION

 - A Group Sourced Networking Platform.
-- Future Version Features:
+- Future Version Features: Users can add contacts.
+Users can create, delete and search for other users and Cliques.
+Users can post a status update of what type of goals they have, or contacts and resources they are currently looking for.
+Users can communicate with other members via a messanger feature.

 ## TECHNOLOGIES

-JavaScript, HTML5, CSS3, Postgresql, ExpressJS, Node.js
+JavaScript, HTML5, CSS3, Postgresql, ExpressJS, Node.js, Handlebars.js, Knex.js, Heroku